jadu101/jadu101.github.io/content/Hackthebox📦/Windows📘/HTB-Reel.md

 ![alt text](https://raw.githubusercontent.com/jadu101/jadu101.github.io/v4/Images/htb/reel/image.png)

-Inside documents, there are three files, which we download using `mget` command:
+Inside **documents**, there are three files, which we download using `mget` command:

 ![alt text](https://raw.githubusercontent.com/jadu101/jadu101.github.io/v4/Images/htb/reel/image-1.png)

-**readme.txt** seems to be saying that if we email rtf format files, some user will review it.
-This is definetely something interesting since we have SMTP running on this machine:
+**readme.txt** seems to be saying that if we email **rtf** format files, some user will review it.
+This is definitely something interesting since we have SMTP running on this machine:

 ![alt text](https://raw.githubusercontent.com/jadu101/jadu101.github.io/v4/Images/htb/reel/image-2.png)